Implicit Regularization in Hierarchical Tensor Factorization and Deep Convolutional Neural Networks: Introduction

 In this paper, we conduct the first theoretical analysis of implicit regularization in hierarchical tensor factorization.
 As opposed to tensor factorization, which is a simple construct dating back to at least the early 20'th century~\cite{hitchcock1927expression}, hierarchical tensor factorization was formally introduced only recently~\cite{hackbusch2009new}, and is much more elaborate.
 We circumvent the challenges brought forth by the added hierarchy through identification of \emph{local components}, and characterization of their evolution under gradient descent (with small learning rate and near-zero initialization).
 The characterization reveals that they are subject to a momentum-like effect, identical to that in matrix and tensor factorizations.
 Accordingly, local components are learned incrementally, leading to solutions with low \emph{hierarchical tensor rank}~---~a central concept in tensor analysis~\cite{grasedyck2010hierarchical,grasedyck2013literature}.
-Theoretical and empirical demonstrations validate our analysis, establishing implicit hierarchical tensor rank minimization in a wide array of settings.
+Theoretical and empirical demonstrations validate our analysis.